dalitun/applications/bundle-freebsd-pfsense/README-EN.md

 ## Enjoy
 In this example you have a pfsense server connects on both LAN and WAN, you have also an Ubuntu 14.04 server connects to the same LAN of pfsense.
-You can manage your firewall from your admin machine (ubunut 14.04).
+You can manage your firewall from your admin machine (ubuntu).

-you can connect to your pfsense by typing on your terminal this command with the Username: admin and Password: pfsense .
+you can connect to your pfsense by typing on your terminal this command with the **Username: admin** and **Password: pfsense**.

 ~~~bash
 $ lynx http://privateip_pfsense